learningcoding-pixel/tp/docs/DeveloperGuide.md

 8. The system should validate critical data formats (dates, indexes, required fields) before executing commands.
 9. The application should be able to run on standard laptops commonly used by coaches without requiring high-end hardware.
 10. A coach should be able to learn the basic commands (add, list, delete) within 30 minutes of use.
-11. Command syntax should follow consistent patterns across all features (e.g., n/ for name, index/ for indexes).

 *{More to be added}*